GoogleCloudPlatform/endpoints-codelab-android/README.md

 [this YouTube video](https://www.youtube.com/watch?v=7Sp4Lr3Qmcw)
 (recorded in San Francisco in Mars 2014).

-This concludes this codelab : Thanks for your time and we hope this was valuable to you!
+This concludes this codelab: Thanks for your time and we hope this was valuable to you!
 Now go build something great! :)

 ## Appendix - Using the APIs Explorer